-Maps of the project area will be prepared and regularly updated to depict the current stage of structure eligibility, structures to be acquired, property addresses, names of the property owners, property line boundaries, locations of hazardous, toxic, and radioactive waste (HTRW), zoning districts, boundaries of regulatory floodways, flood zones, and other important information.
-It is anticipated that implementation of the Nonstructural Plan will occur over an approximate 25-year period.
+Maps of the project area will be prepared and regularly updated to depict the current stage of structure eligibility, boundaries of regulatory floodways, flood zones, and other important information.

+It is anticipated that implementation of the Recommended Plan will occur over an approximate 20-year period.
 However, the scale is highly dependent upon the number of structures actually receiving nonstructural measures and the amount of funding allocated in any given year.